ismael-ndy/spam-email-classifier/README.md

 - **Model Training**: Uses Logistic Regression and Random Forest models to classify emails.
 - **Model Evaluation**: Calculates and displays performance metrics like accuracy, precision, recall, and F1-score.
 - **Model Saving**: Saves the trained models and vectorizer for deployment in a web app.
+- **Web Application**: Provides a user interface to input emails, select a model, and get spam detection results along with suggested responses for non-spam emails.

 ## Dataset

 The dataset used is a combination of various sources of labeled emails[^1].
 It is stored in five separate CSV files in `./src/Dataset/`.
 These files are concatenated into a single DataFrame for processing.
-Each file should contain the following columns.
+Each file should contain the following columns:

 - `text_combined`: The email text to classify.
 - `label`: The label for each email (e.g., `spam` or `not spam`).

 ## Training the Models

-The script `main.py`:
+The script `src/model.py`:
-1. Loads and concatenates the dataset files.
+1. Loads and concatenates the dataset files using the [`get_dataset`](src/model.py) function.
 2. Encodes labels using `LabelEncoder`.
 3. Splits the dataset into training and testing sets.
 4. Applies TF-IDF vectorization with unigram and bigram features.